IRS Form 1099-B

 - No Hidden Charges

-The 1099-B is a part of the 1099 Series of forms.
+The 1099-B is a part of the 1099 Form Series.
 This series of IRS tax forms is used to report a variety of different non-payroll payments.
 When it comes to the Form 1099-B, there are specific filing requirements.
 Keep reading for a thorough overview of the Form 1099-B instructions.

 The following topics are covered in this article: